DoaaMT/Connect4/README.md

 # Future plan
 - Artificial intelligence (Computer Plays against the player)
 - The player can choose the size of game table
-- the player can write hit name
+- the player can write his name
 - the game can count the winner score